Claude on Amazon Bedrock: Everything You Need to Know

 Harmful content

-Block or flag inputs and outputs that contain hate speech, violence, sexual content, or instructions for dangerous activities.
+Block or flag inputs and outputs containing hate speech, violence, sexual content, or dangerous activity instructions.
 Configurable sensitivity levels per category.

 PII detection